0x-federicO/0x-federicO/README.md

 [![Italy](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9d/Turin_at_sunset.jpg/320px-Turin_at_sunset.jpg)](https://en.wikipedia.org/wiki/Turin)

-There were actually _good intentions_ to publish a few "CLI" projects of mine over here, based on command line GNU tools, anyway this *sadly* means "**on/hold/for/a/while**" -
+There were actually _good plans_ to publish a few "CLI" projects of mine over here, based on command line GNU tools, anyway this *sadly* means "**on-hold-for-a-while**" -

 So, check it back, every now and then !